contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Deceased Couples Who Were Divorced._ Deceased couples who were divorced may be sealed by proxy so their children can be sealed to them.
 See [28.3.5](28.md#2835-persons-whose-church-membership-was-withdrawn-or-who-resigned-membership) if either the husband or wife had Church membership withdrawn or had resigned membership.

+If either deceased person has a surviving spouse, that spouse must give written consent.

 First Presidency approval is required before sealing a deceased couple who obtained a cancellation of their sealing in life.

+_Deceased Couples Who Cohabited but Were Not Married to Each Other._ A deceased couple may be sealed to each other if they lived together as though they were husband and wife, even if no marriage can be documented.
+If either deceased person has a surviving spouse, that spouse must give written consent.

+These sealings are generally done so that a couple’s children can receive the blessing of being sealed to them.

 #### 38.4.1.9 Effects of Divorce

 If a couple was sealed and later divorced, the blessings of that sealing remain in effect for individuals who are worthy (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance) and [38.4.1.10](38-church-policies-and-guidelines.md#384110-effects-of-sealing-cancellation)).
-A member who remains faithful to temple covenants will receive the personal blessings promised in the temple, even if the person’s spouse has broken the covenants or withdrawn from the marriage.
-God promises His faithful sons and daughters peace and strength in this life and eternal life in the world to come.
+A member who remains faithful to temple covenants will receive the personal blessings promised in the temple.
+This is true even if the person’s spouse has broken the covenants or withdrawn from the marriage.

 See [38.4.2.1](38-church-policies-and-guidelines.md#38421-children-who-are-born-in-the-covenant) for information about children who are born after a divorce.